ikalco/RubyMessagingServer/README.md

-Ruby Messaging Server With WebSockets
+Ruby Messaging App With The Web
 ===================================

 What It Is